shubhiupa19/journal-ai/README.md

 # Reframe - AI Journaling App and Cognitive Distortion Analyzer

 1 in 5 adults experience a mental health condition each year.
-Therapy helps — but it's expensive, inaccessible, and happens once a week.
+Therapy helps, but it's expensive, inaccessible, and happens once a week.
 The other 167 hours each week are unexamined.

 **Reframe** brings a core CBT technique into your daily writing: automatically detecting the negative thought patterns (cognitive distortions) that fuel anxiety and depression, sentence by sentence, as you write.